HJB values the protagonism of the Nursing team during the I Symposium for Employees

 Between May 12 and 16, the Hospital Jean Bitar (HJB) held the I Symposium for Employees, focusing on the integration of institutional actions and the appreciation of the Nursing team, a key player in health care.
 The program marked the celebrations for Nurse's Day (May 12) and Nursing Technician's Day (May 20), honoring professionals who work on the front lines of patient care.

 "The proposal was to provide moments of learning, exchange of experiences, and reflection, always focusing on the appreciation of the worker, safety, and the quality of care provided.
-It was an opportunity to bring employees even closer to the management of the unit," highlighted Alexandra do Carmo, the HJB's care manager.
+It was an opportunity to bring employees even closer to the management of the unit," highlighted Alexandra do Carmo, the HJB's assistant manager.

 Reference team in specialized care